anxzhu/segment-lcd-with-ht1621/README.md

 * use   lcd.dispnum(3.141);    to display the number such as 3.141

-* see .ino files to learn more about it
+* look at  .ino files to learn more about it